 Benefits of using Azure in the face of these problems

 The main benefit is that we always take only what we need at the moment.

-- At the beginning, we can have a small number of users but alongside with its growth, we can scale the solution in an easy way,
+- At the beginning, we can have a small number of users but as their number increases, we can easily scale the solution,

-- There is no need to install the whole infrastructure at once – next elements can be added later as separate services,
+- There is no need to install the whole infrastructure at once – more elements can be added later as separate services,

-- We don’t have to recruit admins because hardware administration is at the side of Azure,
+- We don’t have to recruit admins because hardware administration is on the side of Azure,

-- In a case of jumps in traffic, we can configure our cloud service so that bigger resources would be available only during these jumps.
-Thanks to that, we would optimise costs,
+- In the case of jumps in traffic, we can configure our cloud service so that more resources would be available only during these jumps.
+Thanks to this, we can optimise costs,

-- We don’t have to build everything from scratch because in the cloud we have vast selection of additional services which we can use,
+- We don’t have to build everything from scratch, because in the cloud, we have a vast selection of additional services that we can use,

-- Security is the essential thing – cyclical backups, support, admins.
+- Security is the essential thing – periodical backups, support, admins.

-If it’s not enough for you, Microsoft has created Total Cost of Ownership (TCO) Calculator (https://www.tco.microsoft.com/), which is available for free.
+If this isn’t enough for you, Microsoft has created a Total Cost of Ownership (TCO) Calculator (https://www.tco.microsoft.com/), which is available for free.
 You can see for yourself if and how much you will save by using cloud services rather than on-premise solutions.